 UK businesses also need to adapt their recruitment processes and familiarise themselves with the UK's new points-based immigration system which came into force on the 1st January 2021.

-Please see below for more information on the EU Settlement Scheme and the UK’s future points-based immigration system.
+Please see below for more information on the EU Settlement Scheme, changes to right to work checks introduced in July 2021 and the UK’s future points-based immigration system.